+Field Trip

-Field Trip: Meditation at a Zen temple.
+Meditation at a Zen temple.

-- 1. Sakyamuni, the founder of Buddhism

-- 2. The Buddhist Universe

-- 3. Buddhist Notions of Karma and Suffering

-- 4. The Traditional Path to Enlightenment

-- 5. Bodhidharma (Daruma), the Legendary Patriarch of Zenx

-- 6. Zen and War

-- 7. Sudden Enlightenment vs. Gradual Enlightenment

-- 8. Lin-chi, Strange Words, and Wild Deeds

-- 9. Koans in Zen Practice

-- 10. Dogen, the Preeminent Figure in Japanese Zen

-- 11. Popular Zen during the Tokugawa Period

-- 12. Zen in the World Today
+Sakyamuni, the founder of Buddhism The Buddhist Universe Reincarnation Karma and Suffering The Traditional Path to Enlightenment Bodhidharma (Daruma), the Legendary Patriarch of Zen Sudden Enlightenment vs. Gradual Enlightenment Linji: Strange Words, and Wild Deeds Koans in Zen Practice Dogen: Meditation, Mountains, and Cooking Popular Zen during the Tokugawa Period Zen in the World Today

-This course emphasizes reading the texts that are important for Buddhism and Zen (that is, sacred scriptures, collections of Zen stories, and the writings of eminent Zen monks).
+This course emphasizes reading the original works that are important for Buddhism and Zen, i.e., sacred scriptures, Zen stories, brief philosophical essays, and the writings of eminent Zen monks.

+or a a mg

 Mid-Term Examination 25%

 Quiz 15%

 7-page paper 50%

 Class participation 10%